Marc N. Conte

 Recent and Ongoing Projects

-- Private Provision of Environmental Public Goods: Evidence from Green Electricity and All U.S. Utilities (with G. Jacobsen)
+- When Do Voluntary Environmental Programs Succeed?
+Evidence from Green Electricity and All U.S. Utilities (with G. Jacobsen)

 This paper explores the utility, customer, and program characteristics that lead utilities to offer their customers green power programs and to customer participation in these programs.